Replacing Gelatin with Agar Agar: A Comprehensive Guide - Cape Crystal Brands

 What is Agar Agar and How Does it Differ from Gelatin?

-Agar agar is a natural gelling agent extracted from red seaweeds such as Gracilaria and Gelidium—making it 100% plant-based and suitable for vegan and vegetarian diets.
-Gelatin is made from animal collagen.
-Both gel liquids, but they behave differently: agar sets firmer and holds at room temperature, while gelatin is soft/elastic and melts in the mouth.
+Agar agar comes from red algae like Gracilaria and Gelidium, and therefore, it is purely plant-based and vegan and vegetarian-friendly.
+Gelatin is an animal protein obtained from collagen.
+Both are gel-based liquids, but they have different properties—agar agar is hard-setting and holds at room temperature, while gelatin is soft/elastic and melts in the mouth.

 Agar Agar: A Vegan and Nutrient-Packed Substitute